 The arrangement of pins on the INPUT connector varies with matrix size and the batch in which it was produced…

-There are two methods for connecting a matrix to an Arduino:
+There are two or three methods for connecting a matrix to an Arduino:

 - Jumper wires inserted between Arduino headers and a ribbon cable — this works well for testing and prototyping, but is not durable.

 These panels are normally run by very fast processors or FPGAs, not a 16 MHz Arduino.
 To achieve reasonable performance in this limited environment, our software is optimized by tying specific signals to specific Arduino pins.
 A few control lines can be reconfigured, but others are very specific…you can’t wire the whole thing willy-nilly.
-The next two pages demonstrate compatible wiring…one using jumper wires, the other a proto shield…
+The next pages demonstrate compatible wiring…one using the RGB Matrix Shield, the using jumper wires.